 For example, several users have reported high CPU usage in Windows 11 after using the Edge browser at a stretch.
 Similarly, many others have said that the Edge browser takes longer than usual to load up and even longer than that to yield results.

 The majority of these bad reputation and performance issues are directly linked with poor configuration and coding of the browser engine.
 Therefore, in this article, we will discuss about how to stop Microsoft Edge High CPU usage in Windows 11.
+If you are facing high CPU usage in Windows 11 not because of Microsoft Edge but in general then check this article to fix it.

 What Causes Microsoft Edge High CPU Usage in Windows 11